garysweaver/activerecord-custom_timestamps/README.md

 It does not change "timestamps" behavior in migrations.
 New models will continue to get updated_at/created_at or whatever you have designated, nor should it affect existing behavior in Rails (ActiveRecord::Timestamp) that looks for created_at/created_on and updated_at/updated_on and updates those on create/update.

+It uses the Rails 3.0-4.0 self.record_timestamps to determine if it should update the date of the created_timestamp column(s) and should_record_timestamps? to determine if it should update the date of the updated_timestamp column(s) and it does these in the private create and update methods that then call super to execute the default ActiveRecord::Timestamp defined create and update methods.

 ### Setup

 In your Rails 3+ project, add this to your Gemfile: